spectrocloud/librarium/content/docs/14-troubleshooting/06-nodes.md

 * Machine pool updates for disk size
 * Changes in availability zones
 * Changes in instance types
-* Certificate renewal and many more...
+* Certificate renewal

 Logs are provided in Palette for traceability.
-However these logs may be lost when the pods get relaunched.
-To ensure that cause and context is persisted across repaving, a field **upgrades** has been added to the status section of [SpectroCluster object](https://docs.spectrocloud.com/api/v1/clusters/).
+However, these logs may be lost when the pods are relaunched.
+To ensure that the cause and context is persisted across repaving, a field titled **upgrades** is available in the status section of [SpectroCluster object](https://docs.spectrocloud.com/api/v1/clusters/).
 This field is represented in the Palette UI so that you can understand why and when repaving happened.

 For detailed information, review the cluster upgrades [page](/clusters/#clusterupgradedetails).